Bulgarian 1st Occupation Corps: Formation

 for a total of about 23,000 soldiers.

 In October 1942, several battalions of the 9th Pleven Infantry Division participated in Operation Kopaonik against Mihailović's Chetniks.

 In January 1943, the Bulgarian area of occupation was expanded westwards and in July 1943, further northwards, for which a fourth division, the 25th Infantry Division was added to the Corps.

 By the end of 1943, the Corps was composed of the 7th, 9th, 21st, 22nd, 24th, 25th, and 27th Infantry divisions.
-The 24th Division participated in Case Black and Operation Kugelblitz.
+The 24th Division participated in Operation Schwarz and Operation Kugelblitz.

 The corps began withdrawing from Serbia on August 26, 1944.

 On September 4, 1944, after it became clear that Konstantin Muraviev's agrarian government would declare war on the Reich, the Corps headquarters were taken prisoner by the German army and some of the remaining Corps units were disarmed by the Germans.
 The rest of the personnel withdrew to the old borders of Bulgaria, abandoning some of their equipment and heavy weapons during the retreat.
 Lieutenant General Asen Nikolov and the parts of the Corps that were captured, were taken to POW camps.

 The Corps was disbanded on September 23, 1944.